rgl/vagrant-windows-sysprep/README.md

 This is a Vagrant plugin to sysprep Windows.

-**NB** This was only tested with Vagrant 2.1.2 and Windows Server 2016.
+**NB** This was only tested with Vagrant 2.2.4 and Windows Server 2016 and 2019.

 # Installation